 Make It Your Own

-- Rather use an air fryer?
-This salmon recipe can easily be cooked in an air fryer.
-Prepare as directed, preheat air fryer to 380-400°F, and place salmon on the grate in a single layer.
+- Air fry the salmon.
+Prepare as directed, preheat air fryer to 380 to 400°F, and place salmon on the grate in a single layer.
 You may have to do more than one batch if it doesn’t all fit.
-Air fry for 8-10 minutes or until done.
+Air fry for 8 to 10 minutes or until done.
 Refer to my air fryer salmon for more detailed instructions.

-- If you’d like to make this salmon on a gas grill, read the FAQ section above for instructions.
+- Grill the salmon.
+If you’d like to make this salmon on a gas grill, read the FAQ section above for instructions.

-- Use your own BBQ rub, whether it’s homemade or commercially prepared.
-If you’d rather, try my all purpose seasoning.
+- Use your own BBQ rub.
+Either a homemade or commercially prepared rub will work.
+Try my salmon seasoning rub, or my all purpose seasoning.
 It doesn’t have the brown sugar but will season the salmon nicely.

 The dry rub can be prepared any time and kept in an airtight container or small jar for six months or more.
 Once you’ve tried the rub and know that you really love it, make a large batch so you can have it on hand.
 It’s great for pork, chicken, or beef, too.